 The first thing that’s helpful to know on TaxDome is the difference between Contacts and Accounts:

 - Contacts are the actual people you interact with during your work hours.
 Our Contacts feature is where you store all their personal details.
 The email addresses listed there allow clients to have portal access to TaxDome (without an email in Contacts, clients cannot log on).
 Plus, you can use Contacts to store the details of coworkers, prospective clients, partners, and clients’ family members.

-- Accounts can be either a business or an individual; they are the entities you work for and bill.
-An account is always linked to a one or more contacts, depending on how many people use it.
+- Accounts can be either a company or an individual; they are the entities you work for and bill.
+An account is always linked to one or more contacts, depending on how many people use it.
 By linking accounts to contacts you allow clients to have access to their TaxDome portal.